Diffusion-like recommendation with enhanced similarity of objects: Conclusions and Discussions

 An important challenge of recommender systems is how to accurately recommend the unpopular objects in the absence of enough profile information, without degradation of recommendation accuracy of popular objects.
-In this paper, we proposed to enhance the RA similarity in diffuse-like recommendation models to improve simultaneously both of accuracy and diversity.
+In this paper, we proposed to enhance the RA similarity in diffusion-like recommendation models to improve simultaneously both of accuracy and diversity.
 Experimental results demonstrated the effectiveness of this modification on ProbS, HeatS and HHP on three typical data sets.
-Different from the quasi-power-law distribution of original RA similarity, the distribution of ERA similarity is more even, thus the similarity of a large proportion pairs of unpopular objects are increased, while the similarity of a few popular objects remains almost unchanged.
-That is why the proposed method greatly reinforces the existed diffuse-like models.
+Different from the power-law distribution of original RA similarity, the distribution of ERA similarity is more even, thus the similarity of a large proportion pairs of unpopular objects are increased, while the similarity of a few popular objects remains almost unchanged.
+That is why the proposed method greatly reinforces the existed diffusion-like models.

-Although our method can improve the recommendation results, we still lack of a full understanding of the effect from the point of view of network topology, e.g., why the method can achieve significant improvement on HHP and HeatS but no remarkable effects on ProbS.
-Since the transfer equation $w_{\alpha\beta}$ consists of another components besides RA (ERA) similarity, the influences of these factors should not be neglected.

-Generally speaking, our work can be analogously applied to any similarity-based recommender models.
-We believe the current work will shed a light on the research on influence of network topology on recommendation results.
+Although our method can improve the recommendation results, we still lack of a full understanding of the effect from the point of view of network topology, e.g., why the improvement of accuracy and diversity is more remarkable on Netflix than that on MovieLens, and why the optimal $\sigma$ for Eh-HeatS is larger than 1.
+Since the transfer equation $w_{\alpha\beta}$ consists of other components besides RA (ERA) similarity, the influences of these factors should not be neglected.
+Generally speaking, our work can be analogously applied to any similarity-based recommendation models.
+We hope that this idea can shed a light on the exploration of relation between the characteristics of network topology and recommendation results.